On quasi-Hermitian varieties in even characteristic and related orthogonal arrays: Some orthogonal arrays

-Since $a+b \notin\GF{q}$ it follows $x+x_1=y+y_1$.
-From ~\eqref{eq:scol1} and by the arbitrariness of $\gamma_1$ and $\gamma_2$ we get $x=x_1$ and hence $y=y_1$ Thus, by construction, there are no two distinct vectors in $\cW_0$ whose difference is of the required form; thus, $\cA_0$ does not contain repeated rows and theorem follows. \end{proof}
+Then, \eqref{cos1} implies $\tr(z+z_1)=0$ that is, $z$ and $z_1$ are in the same coset of $\GF{q}$.
+Thus, there are no two distinct vectors in $\cW_0$ whose difference is of the required form; hence, $\cA_0$ does not contain repeated rows and the theorem follows. \end{proof}